pspanoudakis/MiniJava-LLVM-Compiler/README.md

 To clean up all generated files when done, run `make clean`.

+### Features
+- The program checks the input MiniJava file for semantic errors.\
+If any error is found, it will be reported and the compilation of the current file will stop, so no more errors will be reported.
+- If no semantic errors are detected, the program generates the equivalent LLVM-IR `.ll` file.\
+No variable initialization checks are made, and all created variables/arrays are 0-byte initialized at runtime.
+The compiler tries to mirror the JVM behaviour regarding Array out of bounds access errors.
+It checks every index access at runtime and if such an error is detected, it is reported and the execution stops.

 ### Parse Tree Visitors
 This program takes advantage of Visitor Pattern.
 4 Visitors are used in the below order:
 - **ClassNameCollector**: